 Other Methods for Paying Off Credit Card Debt

-Although many people find it makes the most sense to simply pay off their credit cards by making extra cash payments, there are also some advanced methods you can use to help lower your overall interest rate and potentially make the debt payoff process easier.
+Although many people find it makes the most sense to simply pay off their credit cards by making extra cash payments, there are also some advanced methods you can use to help lower your overall interest rate and consolidate your credit card debt.
 Here are a few options.

 Balance Transfer Card

 Some credit cards offer 0% introductory APRs on balance transfers for a fixed number of months.
 Although some of these balance transfer cards charge a balance transfer fee, which can cut into your overall savings, others don’t.

 Transferring the balance of one or more high-interest credit cards to a 0% card can give you breathing room to pay down your debt without the added burden of accruing more interest each month.
 Once you’ve transferred the balance, 100% of your payment goes to principal.